tss95/arces_classification/README.md

 - See `docs/handover_overview.md` for a system overview and TODOs for hardening.
 - See `docs/handover_overview.md` → Known Existing Issues for a quick start list of current gaps/quirks.
 - See `docs/live_serving.md` for the GBF live pipeline details.
-- See `docs/handover_agenda.md` for a suggested handover meeting checklist.

 ## 10) Operational Workflows